-A Spring of Hope is focused exclusively on building wells located next to schools in rural South African villages, so it is natural that we are often supported by school children in the United States, who want to help children who are the same age as them, but who live 7,000 miles away.
-We want to make it easy for you, as a teacher, to organize a project for your students, which is why we developed our “A Drop in the Bucket” program.
+A Spring of Hope is focused on supporting schools in rural South Africa so it is natural that we are often supported by school children in the United States who want to help children who are the same age as them, but who live 7,000 miles away.
+We want to make it easy for you, as a teacher, to organize a project for your students, which is why we developed our “A Drop In The Bucket” program.

-This program is designed to engage children and teach them about the world water crisis and A Spring of Hope’s work in South Africa through creative curriculum.
-We provide interested teachers with a basic outline of ideas and a bucket in which to collect coins for a particular school in rural South Africa.
+This program is designed to engage children and teach them about the World Water Crisis and A Spring of Hope’s work in South Africa through a creative curriculum.
+We provide interested teachers with student materials and a guide to teaching about the World Water Crisis, sharing information about their partner school in South Africa, and various fundraising ideas that have been successful in classrooms.

 We will provide you with printed copies of both the workbook and the storybook when we send you your bucket.
 We are proud to use the high quality, affordable services of Printing Center USA for our booklet printing.
 We highly recommend them for all printing needs.
 For more information on all the services they provide, visit their website.